leouieda/pgcap/eportfolio/patch4.md

-# Patch 4: Pivotal Learning Moment II
+# Pivotal learning moment: Pedagogic theory

 > This patch is a reflection on a pivotal learning moment in my teaching
 > practice.
 It describes my first exposure to pedagogic theory, how it shaped